HathorNetwork/hathor-wallet-mobile/QA.md

     1. Send HTR to this wallet
         1. Wait 3-5 min
         1. You should **not** receive a notification
+    1. Import the wallet
+    1. Send HTR to this wallet
+        1. Wait 3-5 min
+        1. You should **not** receive a notification
     1. Send a token after turn on `Enable Push Notification` option
+        1. Wait 3-5 min
+        1. You should receive a notification of new transaction without show amounts
+            > There is a new transaction in your wallet.
+        1. Dismiss the notification
 1. **Send 2 tokens after turn on `Show amounts on notification` option**
     1. Turn on the `push-notification` feature toggle
     1. Go to the **Push Notification** page